cs3110/textbook/data/exercises.md

 Write a function that concatenates all the strings in a list.
 The concatenation of all the strings in an empty list is the empty string `""`.
 *Hint: this function is really not much different than `sum` or `product`.*
-Put your code in a file named `lab03.ml`.
-Use the toplevel to test your code.

 ##### Exercise: bad add [&#10029;&#10029;]